CellFateNucOrg/Deconwolf/README.md

 make clean # Get rid of temp files
-./configure --prefix=$HOME/.local --enable-shared --enable-threads --enable-openmp # Prepare files for the compilation make # Start the compilation (this may take a few minutes) make install # Install, i.e., move the compiled files to where they belong
+./configure --prefix=$HOME/.local --enable-shared --enable-threads --enable-openmp # Prepare files for the compilation make # Start the compilation (this may take a few minutes) make install # Install the compiled files (i.e., move the files to where they belong)
 ```

 ```